ISF 10 + 2

 Bonds and Penalties

 The ISF Importer is required to post a bond to secure the timely, accurate, and complete ISF.
 Customs has amended the entry bond conditions to include ISF provisions where the importer agrees to comply with ISF requirements.
 An importer's existing continuous bond will now cover the Importer Security Filing.
 There will be no need to get a new bond, nor is Customs requiring additional coverage (increased liability) on existing bonds.
 If you do not have a continuous bond, you need to buy an ISF bond separately which is only for one time use.
-Please contact us at firstname.lastname@example.org and we can assist you in purchasing the bonds.
+Your customs broker can assist you in purchasing the bonds.